..this page..

 Cycling

 The good tarred roads, undulating topography and clean, fresh mountain air amidst breathtaking scenery, places Sabie and the surrounding area high on the venue selection for both the amateur and professional cyclist.
 Professional cycling teams visit the area regularly to train for big cycling events.
-The local cycling club (Long Tom Trappers) regularly hosts social rides and can provide you with all the necessary information, as well as a companion or guide, should you require one.
+The Lowveld Chain Gang club regularly hosts social rides and can provide you with all the necessary information, as well as a companion or guide, should you require one.

 For the less energetic, the 9 km level tarred road between Sabie and Lone Creek Falls is popular for a leisurely family cycling outing.